Replace missing teeth with dental implants

 The process of placing implants

 The process of placing implants is straightforward and can be completed in a single visit; however, not all dentists are equipped to place implants.
-These dentists may only have the training and equipment to restore implants with replacement crowns, bridges, or dentures.
-Dr. Rose and Dr. Cader do both.
-They can place and restore most implants in the rooms at Smile In Style.
-To do this, they use guided implant planning to determine exactly where each implant is placed in the jaws.
+The dentist may only have the training and equipment to restore implants with replacement crowns, bridges, or dentures.
+Dr. Rose does both.
+He can place and restore most implants in the rooms at Smile In Style.
+To do this, Dr. Rose uses guided implant planning to determine exactly where each implant is placed in the jaws.
 Precise placement supports successful treatment outcomes by helping to reduce the likelihood of complications and implant failures.
 Such exacting implant positioning and planning reduces the need to create large gum flaps during the placement procedure.
 Minimal alteration of natural tissues also minimises the risk of undesirable post-treatment complications such as swelling and discomfort.
-Dr. Rose & Dr. Cader can also use their Dental Laser to provide low-level Laser Therapy, to minimise inflammation and accelerate healing after implant placement.
+Dr. Rose can also use their Dental Laser to provide low-level Laser Therapy to minimise inflammation and accelerate healing after implant placement.